Data Sets

 Emotion Corpora for appraisal theories and emotion component process model

-▶ Appraisal Theories for Dimensional Modelling of Emotions in Text (work in progress, 2022)
+Appraisal Theories for Dimensional Modelling of Emotions in Text (2022/2023)

 Authors: Enrica Troiano, Laura Oberlaender, Roman Klinger